HugCls/HugCls/README.md

-2024-06-09: "Wealth is the product of man's capacity to think." - Ayn Rand
+2024-06-10: "The smallest act of kindness is worth more than the greatest intention.  " - Kahlil Gibran